-BIRD activities are carried out by a group of experts from various national central banks and commercial banks, whose work is coordinated by the ECB.
+BIRD activities are carried out by an Expert Group comprising various national central banks and commercial banks.
+The group’s work is coordinated by the ECB.

-These experts analyse reporting requirements addressed to banks and define the data and related transformation rules required to meet them – a task which would otherwise need to be completed individually by every reporting bank.
-This, in turn, helps ensure that data reported by banks to authorities are comparable, consistent and comply with the requirements.
+These experts analyse reporting requirements addressed to banks and determine the data and related transformation rules required to meet these requirements.
+This is work that would otherwise need to be completed individually by every reporting bank.
+This helps ensure that data reported to authorities by banks are comparable, consistent and in compliance with requirements.

 In addition, the BIRD Steering Group discusses and decides at least once a year on a roadmap for the next two years.
 This reflects new areas to be covered and important projects to be rolled out, such as data modelling or improving the BIRD’s usability.
 The Steering Group is composed of senior representatives of participating institutions.